luannaochoa/BBBKernelDriver-tutorial/README.md

 ####Compiling Kernel with the Device Driver

+1. Now `cd` into linux, and complete the following steps.

-1. Now compile the driver with the following command: `make ARCH=arm CROSS_COMPILE=linux-arm-gnuaebi- -j4`.
+2. Now compile the driver with the following command: `make ARCH=arm CROSS_COMPILE=linux-arm-gnuaebi- -j4`.
 This will produce testchar.o and other files.

-2. Now run `make ARCH=arm CROSS_COMPILE=arm-linux-gnueabi- uImage dtbs LOADADDR=0x80008000 -j4` .
+3. Now run `make ARCH=arm CROSS_COMPILE=arm-linux-gnueabi- uImage dtbs LOADADDR=0x80008000 -j4` .
 This command produces a compressed kernel.
 We can transfer this to the sd card or vmlinuz, the kernel proper.

 ##Bring All Parts Together